Brian-Pho/CR4-DL/content/posts/other/quotes/index.md

 - I don't want to get to the end of my life and find that I have just lived the length of it.
 I want to have lived the width of it as well. - **Diane Ackerman**
 - Sometimes we spend a lifetime climbing a ladder, not knowing it's up against the wrong wall.
 - How we spend our days is, of course, how we spend our lives.
 What we do with this hour, and that one, is what we are doing.
 A schedule defends from chaos and whim.
 It is a net for catching days. - **Annie Dillard**
+- We demand proof of life from those who wish to speak to us. - **Andrew Bosworth, Age of Authenticity**

 ## Science